 What is digital pedagogy?

 Digital technologies are everywhere and becoming increasingly important at every stage of life.
 It has changed the way the “older generations” communicate and interact with each other, the way they work and learn.
-The “younger generations” are now growing in a time where being disconnected is almost impossible and where digital tools occupy a great share of their leisure time and social life.
-It is also their primary means of finding information and knowledge.
+The “younger generations” is now growing in a time where being disconnected is almost impossible and where digital tools occupy a great share of their leisure time and social life.
+It is also their primary mean of finding information and knowledge.

 “Digital pedagogy” is a rather new concept, whose definition will continue to drive debates and discussions among scholars and pedagogues for a long time.
 Broadly speaking it refers to the use of electronic elements to enhance or to change the experience of education.”

 Digital pedagogy is not only about using a Power Point Presentation, a video or a serious game in a teaching situation but also about reflecting on how the lecture form itself should and could evolve thanks to the new digital component.
-This is where the teacher, being responsible for elaborating a teaching strategy, plays a key role.
+This is where the teacher, being responsible of elaborating a teaching strategy, plays a key role.